-ECU flashing kit or using someone else that uses the same software for
+ECU flashing kit or using someone else that uses this software for you:

-offer very basic access to the tuning parameters inside.
-They are
+only offer very basic access to the tuning parameters inside.
+They

-riddled with mistakes, and don't offer enough to properly tune a bike
+often have mistakes, and don't offer enough to properly tune a bike to

 These kits will also change your ECU's password so that nothing else but

 the original flashing computer will be able to communicate with it.
 This

 is how the kit maker controls how many ECUs their product can flash -